tjuqxb/application-demo/README.md

 Item and DeleteRecord are in "one to many" relationship.
 In item use "is\_deleted" field to mark deleted.
 In deleteRecord, use "is\_cancelled" field to mark cancelled.
-For one item, although all deletion histories are recorded, only the most recent deletion can be cancelled.

 Schemas:
 ```
 CREATE TABLE items (